 Pick up tips and tricks for a successful show season.
 You'll learn about market lamb and breeding stock management, care, nutrition, and more.
-No open-toed shoes will be allowed.
+Be prepared to work around sheep - no open-toed shoes will be allowed).
 Age 11 and up.